Allocation Assist

 You will need to pay the relevant fees to sponsor your family members.
 Depending on the nature of your contract, some employers may reimburse these expenses.

-This UAE government website link contains more detailed information on sponsoring family residence.
+This UAE government website link contains more detailed information on sponsoring family residences.
 Also see (AMER 24/7)

 Dubai is a fast-paced, highly competitive tourism & business hub and is not suited to everyone!